CoderJackyHuang/HYBLoopScrollView/README.md

 ![image](https://github.com/632840804/HYBLoopScrollView/blob/master/screen.png)

+##Features
+For the property imageUrls, you can contain url strings, image names from main bundle and UIImage objects.</br>
+When load image finish, it will show animated with fade in and out defaut.

+##NOTE
 In fact, I don't know how to add a dynamic image which can show the features of my code.
 So if you really want to see the effect, fork, clone to desktop and run with Xcode or download the zip file and run with Xcode.